Subgin/tonic/README.md

 If you want to customize the available sharing options, you should use the `sharing_platforms` option passing an array.

-By default, the supported platforms are: Facebook, X, Linkedin, Pinterest, Whatsapp, Telegram and Email.
+By default, the supported platforms are: Facebook, X, Reddit, Linkedin, Pinterest, Whatsapp, Telegram and Email.

 #### Sorting